Meetmendapara09/OdooxAmalthea/client/README.md

 ### Quick Deploy to Vercel

-1. Push repo → GitHub
+1. Push your code to GitHub
-2. Import project in Vercel
+2. Import project in Vercel dashboard
-3. Add env vars (DATABASE_URL, NEXTAUTH_URL, NEXTAUTH_SECRET, etc.)
+3. Add environment variables (see DEPLOYMENT.md)
-4. Deploy 🎉
+4. Deploy

-### 🔧 Environment Variables for Production
+### Environment Variables for Production

 Set these in your Vercel project settings:
 - `DATABASE_URL` - Your Prisma Accelerate connection string